jlukosky/jlukosky/_posts/2019-05-16-Focusing-on-disabled-elements.md

 1. If it is an `input` or `textarea` element consider making it read-only instead of disabled.
 2. If warranted, remove disabled elements instead of having them cluttering your form.
+3. For a submit button, consider not using `disabled`.
+Instead, use an informative message to alert the user to any errors or missed requirements.